gazebosim/gz-sensors/tutorials/02_install.md

 \page installation Installation

-We recommend following the [Binary Install](#binary-install) instructions to get up and running as quickly and painlessly as possible.
+We recommend following the binary install instructions to get up and running as quickly and painlessly as possible.

-The [Source Install](#source-install) instructions should be used if you need the very latest software improvements, you need to modify the code, or you plan to make a contribution.
+The source install instructions should be used if you need the very latest software improvements, you need to modify the code, or you plan to make a contribution.

 ## Binary Install